SpakowitzLab/randcopoly/README.md

 ```
 ![](example_figures/example1.png)

-As another example, the spinodal (order-disorder transition) of random copolymers
+As another example, the spinodal (order-disorder transition) of flexible random copolymers

 ``` matlab
 % Example 2: find spinodal vs. fraction of A monomers